vsajip/kscript/README.md

     println("arg: $arg")
 }
 ```
-kscript will read dependencies from the *first* line in a script starting with `//DEPS` (if any).
+`kscript` will read dependencies from the *first* line in a script starting with `//DEPS` (if any).
 Multiple dependencies can be split by comma, space or semicolon.

-Note: It might feel more intuitive to provide  dependencies as an argument to kscript, however because of the way the shebang line works on Linux this is not possible.
+Note: It might feel more intuitive to provide  dependencies as an argument to `kscript``, however because of the way the shebang line works on Linux this is not possible.

 References